Ankr-network/ankr-docs/docs/game/unreal/getting-started/04-mint-nft.md

 ## MintCharacter

 `MintCharacter` — mints a character specified by the body parameters to the wallet address.
 The transaction issues a ticket pending your approval in MetaMask.
-Simply put, a successful request is going to change the current state on the blockchain, that is why it sends a ticket to your MetaMask wallet that asks you to confirm or reject the ticket's transaction.
+Simply put, a successful request is going to change the current state of the blockchain, that is why it sends a ticket to your MetaMask wallet that asks you to confirm or reject the ticket's transaction.

 ### Body Parameters